Welcome to Worship at St John's

 SMUDGING

 Please note that the Indigenous practice known as smudging is offered at the beginning of most worship services.
-St John's Indigenous Engagement Coordinator Kimberly Johnson offers smudging as you enter the church on Sunday.
+Indigenous members of St John's, coordinated by Indigenous Engagement Coordinator Kimberly Johnson, offer smudging as you enter the church for worship.
 If this practice is new to you, you will be guided in what to do.
 All are welcome to participate but none are required to do so.
 Find out more about smudging in the following short introductory video.

 SMUDGING PRAYER